 Please submit title, image captions and source information, main text, web addresses for links, and author’s name and contact information in a single Word document.
 Submissions of any size are accepted.
 We are looking for shorter updates, in addition to longer posts.
 Please review previous posts to The Field for examples.
 Longer posts are an average of 1,000 words.

 Please identify the author(s) for each entry.
 You have the option of including a mini-bio of the writer(s) at the conclusion of the piece.
 Please limit to approximately 40 words.

 Article Style and Grammar

 Check the spelling and grammar of your submission before sending it.
 Ensure that all numbers, dates, and names of sources are accurate.
-The Field follows the guidelines outlined in the Chicago Manual of Style 15th edition and the Webster’s New World College Dictionary.
+The Field follows the guidelines outlined in the Chicago Manual of Style and the Webster’s New World College Dictionary.
 Your copy will be edited for content, style, and grammar.
 If there are significant changes or revisions, it may be returned to you for further clarification or review, although this is not guaranteed.

 ASLA will hold rights to all articles.